 When you order their chicken wings, tell them you want them the Mike Sanford way: blackened, extra crispy, tossed in hot sauce.
 You can't beat 'em.

 An important plus at Harry's is a staff of customer friendly folks that make you feel special.
 They are attentive, and supremely professional.
-Sebastian, Jessica, Colin, and Steve always make me feel welcome.
+Sebastian, Jessica, Collin, Steve and Mary always make me feel welcome.

 Remember the TV theme song that had the line, 'Every one knows your name?'
 Well people are not just names at Harry's.
 Long time patrons Bob and Jane, The two Pams -- either one of them --, the Alachua County government I T guys, a professor here, professional there, are all nice people with interesting opinions they like to share.